r-ash/actions-runners/README.md

 # GH Actions Proxmox Runners

 This repo provides setup for creating GH actions runners on proxmox.
 It is inspired by [actions/runner-images repo](https://github.com/actions/runner-images) with modification for this to work on proxmox.
-VM templates are build using packer and then can be run up vis terraform.
+VM templates are build using packer and then can be run up using terraform.

 ## Usage